Associate Professor Atul Malhotra, MBBS, MD, DNB, FRACP, PhD

-A/Professor Atul Malhotra is a consultant neonatologist at Monash Newborn, Monash Children’s Hospital, and Kathleen Tinsley Senior Research Fellow at The Ritchie Centre, Hudson Institute of Medical Research and Department of Paediatrics, Monash University.
+Associate Professor Atul Malhotra is a Senior Neonatologist at Monash Newborn, Monash Children’s Hospital and Clinician Scientist/ NHMRC fellow in the Department of Paediatrics, Monash University.

 Aridas JDS, Yawno T, Sutherland AE, Nitsos I, Ditchfield M, Wong FY, Hunt RW, Fahey MC, Malhotra A, Wallace EM, Jenkin G, Miller SL (2018) Systemic and transdermal melatonin administration prevents neuropathology in response to perinatal asphyxia in newborn lambs.
 J Pineal Res 2018 May; 64(4):e12479.